Prism (Katy Perry album): Singles

-"Roar" was serviced to mainstream radio stations on August 10, 2013, as the album's lead single, and its digital release followed two days later.
-It received mixed-to-positive commentary from music critics, who commended its "easy" and "poppy" beat, while some were ambivalent towards its clichéd lyrics.
+"Roar" was sent to mainstream radio stations on August 10, 2013, as the album's lead single, and its digital release followed two days later.
+It received mixed-to-positive commentary from music critics, who commended its "easy" and "poppy" beat, while others were ambivalent toward its clichéd lyrics.
 Commercially, it was a success, topping the Billboard Hot 100 and charts in Australia, Canada, New Zealand, and the United Kingdom.
-It became Australia's best performing song of 2013 with 560,000 copies sold by the end of the year and spending 9 weeks atop the nation's charts.
+It became Australia's best performing song of 2013 with 560,000 copies sold by the end of the year and spending nine weeks atop the nation's charts.
 The song was nominated for the Song of the Year and the Best Pop Solo Performance awards at the 56th Annual Grammy Awards.

 "Unconditionally" was released as the album's second single on October 16, 2013.
-It received generally favorable reviews from critics, who praised it for being "soaring" and "effortless".
+It received generally favorable reviews from critics, who praised it as "soaring" and "effortless".
 A lyric video for the song was released two days after its debut, and its official music video was released on November 19, 2013.
-To promote the single, Perry has performed on various occasions, including a geisha-themed performance of it on the American Music Awards of 2013, which attracted negative press, controversy and accusations of cultural appropriation.
-"Unconditionally" has peaked at number 14 on the Billboard Hot 100 and has charted moderately worldwide, reaching the top 30 in the single charts of Canada and Germany and the Top 10 in Italy.
+To promote the single, Perry performed on various occasions, including a geisha-themed performance of it on the 2013 American Music Awards, which attracted negative press, controversy, and accusations of cultural appropriation.
+"Unconditionally" peaked at number 14 on the Billboard Hot 100 and charted moderately worldwide, reaching the top 30 in the singles charts of Canada and Germany and the Top 10 in Italy.

 "Dark Horse" was released on December 17, 2013, as the album's third official single.
-It had previously been released as the album's first promotional single exactly three months prior to its single release.
+It had previously been released as the album's first promotional single exactly three months before its single release.
 The following week, the song leaped to number four due to topping the Hot Digital Songs, selling 243,000 copies.
-With "Dark Horse" topping the Hot Digital Songs chart, it became Perry's 10th digital number-one single.
-The song topped the Billboard Hot 100 chart on January 29, 2014, becoming Perry's 9th number one single in the United States.
+With "Dark Horse" topping the Hot Digital Songs chart, it became Perry's tenth digital number-one single.
+The song topped the Billboard Hot 100 chart on January 29, 2014, becoming Perry's ninth number-one single in the United States.
 It was nominated for Best Pop Duo/Group Performance at the 57th Annual Grammy Awards.

 On April 3, 2014, "Birthday" was announced as the album's fourth official single.
-It debuted at number 91 on the Billboard Hot 100 and impacted mainstream radio in the U.S. on April 21, 2014.
-This single peaked at number 17 in the US, becoming her 15th song to reach the top 20 in the nation.
+It debuted at number 91 on the Billboard Hot 100 and was sent to mainstream radio in the U.S. on April 21, 2014.
+The single peaked at number 17 in the US, becoming her 15th song to reach the top 20 in the nation.

-"This Is How We Do" served as the fifth official single from the album.
+"This Is How We Do" was released as the fifth official single from the album.
 A lyric video of the song was released on July 24, 2014.
 One week later, its official music video premiered and the track was sent to French radio on the same day.
 The song debuted at number 88 on the Billboard Hot 100 on August 9, 2014, and peaked at number 24.